Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Experimental details

 The temperature dependence of magnetic Bragg reflections were studied on the KOMPASS spectrometer at the Forschungsreaktor Munich II in Garching~\cite{Kompass}.
 A monochromatic beam with a wavelength of 4~\AA \ was generated with a highly oriented pyrolytic graphite monochromator and higher orders were suppressed with a velocity selector.
-The crystal was mounted in the cubic (1\,0\,0)$_c$/(0\,1\,1)$_c$ scattering geometry in a cryostat using a closed cycle refrigerator.
+The crystal was mounted in the cubic (1\,0\,0)$_c$/(0\,1\,1)$_c$ scattering geometry in a cryostat using a closed-cycle refrigerator.
+In order to determine the zero-field magnetic structure we performed powder neutron-diffraction experiments on the DMC diffractometer at the SINQ neutron source of the Paul Scherrer Institute.
+5.7\,g of a commercial sample powder from Alfa Aesar filled a 8\,mm diameter\,$\times$\,50\,mm height cylindrical Vanadium sample holder and mounts in an ILL-orange cryostat.
+The wavelength was set to 2.45\,\AA .
+The instrument resolution file reflecting the exact geometry of the experimental setup was calibrated with a powder sample of Na$_2$Ca$_3$Al$_2$F$_{14}$ and used in the refinements with the \textsc{Fullprof} program package~\cite{Carvajal1993}.